pydicom/pydicom/doc/image_data_handlers.rst

   ``jpeg`` and ``jpeg2000`` plugins
 * `jpeg_ls <https://github.com/Who8MyLunch/CharPyLS>`_

-Note that you always need the ``numpy`` package to be able to handle image data.
+Note that you always need the `NumPy <http://numpy.org/>`_ package to be able to handle image data.

 .. caution:: We rely on the image handling capacity of the mentioned